Hannah Brown Talks Faith And Sex In Candid Interview

 “To feel wrong or that I was bad or dirty from a man who had just told me that he loved me?
 It killed me.
 And then made me mad.
 But also it killed me because it put me back in a place.
 But then I also had this sense of strength and power.
 And the strength won.
 And I’m really proud of that.”

-Brown went on to discuss her own view upon Christianity, emphasizing that she feels the faith is meant to be based more upon loving others without judgement than trying to find fault among one another.
+Brown went on to discuss her own view of Christianity, emphasizing that she feels the faith is meant to be based more upon loving others without judgement than trying to find fault among one another.

-As The Inquisitr previously reported, Brown’s season on The Bachelorette hardly turned out the way that she expected.
+As The Inquisitr previously reported, Brown’s season of The Bachelorette hardly turned out the way that she expected.
 While she did end up forging strong connections on the show and even falling in love, the experience ultimately ended in heartbreak for her.
 Brown initially became engaged to musician Jed Wyatt but called things off upon discovering that he had a girlfriend waiting for him back home that he didn’t tell her about it.

-Now, Brown is currently single but is at a point of contentment in her life.
+Now, Brown is currently single, but is at a point of contentment in her life.
 Rather than focusing on dating, she’d been busy performing on Dancing with the Stars.